PetSafe Swaps & Nutrition

 Nutritional breakdown for rabbits

 Tempeh can be a fun addition to your rabbit's treat rotation.
-It offers Source of natural nutrients and fiber., but it is not a complete food and should never replace a rabbit-specific diet formulated to meet all daily nutrient needs.
-Most of the calories come from tempeh's natural sugars and carbohydrates, so keep portions small—especially for pets with weight, pancreas, or blood sugar concerns.
+It offers None.
+Tempeh is a fermented, high-protein soy product that can disrupt the delicate cecal microbiome of rabbits, leading to dysbiosis, GI stasis, and serious digestive illness., but it is not a complete food and should never replace a rabbit-specific diet formulated to meet all daily nutrient needs.
+Most of the calories come from tempeh's natural sugars and carbohydrates, so keep portions small — especially for pets with weight, pancreas, or blood sugar concerns.

 Safe serving suggestions